 The adventure begins near the Vogel State Park visitors center on the south side of the paved parking lot (view maps and driving directions).
 After crossing a small bridge, the trail ducks into the shady canopy of the forest, passing a covered picnic pavilion and grill area.
 The wide dirt trail hugs the banks of the lake, meandering through a tall hardwood forest filled with rhododendron, mountain laurel, ferns, and vibrant green moss.

 Continuing across the dam, the trail reaches the intersection of a signed side trail.
-This short spur descends quickly as the sounds of rushing water become immediately audible.
+This short spur descends quickly as the sound of rushing water becomes immediately audible.
 The trail makes the last descent via wooden stairs to a large observation platform, scoring close-up views of the stunning tiers of Trahlyta Falls.